jeffreykegler/old_kollos/components/main/kollos/grammar.lua.md

                     = 'xlexeme=' .. wsym.xlexeme.name
             end
             local semantics = wsym.semantics
-            if wsym.xnull then
+            if wsym.xnone then
                 if not semantics then
-                    print("xnull defined, but not brick:", wsym.name)
+                    print("xnone defined, but not brick:", wsym.name)
                 end
                 semantics_specifiers[#semantics_specifiers+1]
-                    = 'xnull'
+                    = 'xnone'
             end
             if wsym.xsym then
                 if not semantics then